emilycookbacon/blog/_posts/2024-02-24-reading_a_robots_txt_file.md

 layout: post
 title:  "Reading a robots.txt file"
 date:   2024-02-24
-description: "How to read a robots.txt file and finding some internet gems"
+description: "How to read a robots.txt file and some internet gems"
 # image: "/assets/img/image5.jpg"
 display_image: false  # change this to true to display the image below the banner
 ---